Ipotrick/Daxa/wiki/Tutorial.md

-This page will explain how to create a basic app in daxa.
+This page will explain how to create a basic app in Daxa.

-The daxa repo provides several samples that show daxa use and also serve as tests.
-This wiki page is meant as a tutorial to those who are already familiar with apis like vulkan or dx12 and want to see how to write an app with daxa.
-This tutorial will go into specific detail on daxa's special features and design decisions.
+The Daxa repo provides several samples that show Daxa use and also serve as tests.
+This wiki page is meant as a tutorial to those who are already familiar with APIs like Vulkan or D3D12 and want to see how to write an app with Daxa.
+This tutorial will go into specific detail on Daxa's special features and design decisions.

 # 1. Setup

 ![image](images/pink-screen.png)

-In the fist part of this tutorial you will see how to setup daxa.
+In the fist part of this tutorial you will see how to setup Daxa.

-This part will introduce the most basic parts of the api up to the point of having a loop and clearing the window to a certain color.
+This part will introduce the most basic parts of the API, up to the point of having a loop and clearing the window to a certain color.
 ## Creating a daxa::Context

 To do any Daxa API calls, one needs to create a `daxa::Context`.